 During the September and January terms you will study three 20-credit modules, thereafter you will study one 60-credit module: the LLM dissertation/placement/project module.
 The 20-credit Advanced Legal Research Methods module (studied in the January term) is delivered online via the Virtual Learning Environment, providing maximum flexibility.

 For on-campus students there in an opportunity to study abroad in the January term and this offers a unique and exciting opportunity for you to experience the teaching environment from a different perspective, in another country, helping you to become a true globalised citizen.
 For all students further opportunities are also available to undertake a placement and obtain practical experience of how International Business Law operates.

 Throughout the two terms there will be regular facilitated workshops which are interactive sessions designed to develop your knowledge, understanding and critical evaluation of directed pre-reading, with an emphasis on peer-led learning to develop your skills in legal analysis and evaluation.

 We expect you to attend all teaching sessions as well as to read and prepare before these sessions.
 Good preparation will enable you to get the most from your contact time and will help you become an autonomous learner.
 Advance preparation is also a critical skill which you must develop if you wish to succeed in business or professional practice.

-When you progress to the dissertation/placement/project there will be a shorter block of intensive face-to-face teaching near the start followed by regular one-to-one sessions with your supervisor.
+When you progress to the dissertation/placement/project there will be regular one-to-one sessions with your supervisor.

 If you choose to study by distance learning you will be able to benefit from the expertise of our academic team without being restricted by the need to attend on-campus.
 You will be provided with learning materials and learn through online activities, including participating in online discussion forums, webinars, and contact with your tutors through the Virtual Learning Environment (VLE), Moodle.